 For the past two seasons, we’ve been working together with Easy2Ride and have thus been able to offer wonderful winter holidays in Morzine for all winter sports enthusiasts.
 This is why we’re particularly happy to present this resort located in the beautiful Aulps valley (“Vallée d’Aulps” in French).
 Christophe, head of the ski school, Edwina, executive assistant, and Francesca, Julien and Pascal, three instructors, talked to us about local cuisine, relaxation, landscapes and – last but not least – the slopes!
 Are you ready to find out all about Morzine?
-Let’s get started then!
+Then let’s get started!

 - YUMMY: Morzine’s cuisine

 YUMMY: Morzine’s cuisine

 The resort is situated between the French Savoie region and Switzerland, which means, as connoisseurs among you will surely know, that the local food in Morzine is excellent!
 Whether you choose to go to a restaurant in the village or high up on a mountain, all restaurants offer local culinary specialities and gourmet meals, but also little snacks that you can eat during a short break.
 As diverse as the culinary offers may be, all restaurants use fresh, sometimes even local and organic products.

 With a choice this broad, the possibilities are endless, but what is THE must-have dish one has to have tried at least once?
 You can choose between several Savoie classics, most of which consist of meat, bread and cheese: Tartiflette, Croûte, Fondue,… – yet Julien and Edwina both agree: Tartiflette is THE must-have!